Soccer

 As the inaugural FIFA Club World Cup 2025 approaches a few major European powerhouses will be notably absent from the tournament.

-Manchester City are the last FIFA Club World Cup champions.
+FIFA Club World Cup trophy

 With Boca Juniors recently securing their spot, only two places remain for the upcoming FIFA Club World Cup 2025.
 This new format, which will bring together 32 of the best teams from around the globe, already has 30 confirmed participants.
 However, despite the star-studded lineup, some of Europe’s biggest names will miss out on this historic event.